Do you have a “mommy tummy” and want to know how to get rid of it?

 Mommy tummy does not go away on its own.
 You must actively work to get rid of any excess weight gain through a combination of diet and exercise.

-This isn’t only for aesthetic reasons.
-Excess abdominal fat (especially visceral fat) has been linked to major illnesses such as diabetes and heart disease.
+There are also benefits beyond aesthetics.
+Excess abdominal fat is linked to major illnesses such as diabetes and heart disease.

-With that said, it may never go away completely if you have a lot of weight to lose.
+With that said, the mommy tummy may never go away entirely, even if you lose significant weight.

-You will need to follow a dedicated diastasis recti training program to strengthen your stomach muscles.
+You may have to follow a dedicated diastasis recti training program to strengthen your stomach muscles.

 How long does it take to get rid of mommy pooch?

-It depends on how severe your separation is, but you may start to see noticeable improvements in your mommy pooch in as little as 6 weeks.
+It depends on how severe your separation is, but you may see noticeable improvements in your mommy pooch in as little as 6 weeks.

 Others might take 12+ weeks to see noticeable changes.